Go to content

 They use light in two forms:

-The first is to extract energy.
-This process is photosynthesis.
+1. The first is to extract energy, which is called photosynthesis.
 Plants primarily use visible wavelengths ranging from 400 to 700 nm for photosynthesis, which is why this range is called Photosynthetically Active Radiation (PAR).
-Wavelengths activate different pigments, including chlorophyll A&B, carotenoids, and anthocyanin.
+Wavelengths activate different pigments, including chlorophyll A&B, carotenoids and anthocyanin.
 The utilized spectrum is quite broad, from 350 to 800 nm, with varying absorption efficiency depending on the color.

 What light measurements for plants?